 A 2006 U.S. Dept. of Justice lawsuit found that the at-large, staggered voting system was a violation of US law under the Voting Rights Act and ordered it to be eliminated.
 The Court ruled that the system denied the Latino population equal opportunity to participate in the political process by watering-down Latino votes and involving racist calls for white voters to defeat the candidates backed by Latinos.

 The Court and Port Chester agreed to implement a new voting system, a variation of the at-large system known as cumulative voting, for a ten-year period to fix this legal violation.
 The ten-year period for this agreement included three elections for the Board of Trustees and expired in 2016.
-The Village has to adopt a new voting system by 2019.
+A new voting method must be adopted by 2019.